 Millions of people suffer from anxiety attacks.
 These attacks are often triggered by other symptoms of anxiety, and cascade until they peak about 10 minutes in with a feeling of pure, unadulterated doom.
 Anxiety attacks are one of the most stressful and frustrating events to experience, and make it very hard to overcome anxiety.

 - Learn a relaxation strategy that works for you, like deep breathing.
+Practice this so it becomes more and more automatic.

 - Spin around in a chair again.